 Popular Magazines: It publishes news and articles from pop culture, sports, and other widespread genres.
-Starting from the general to knowledgeable, they have a massive audience base.
+Starting from the general to the knowledgeable, they have a massive audience base.

 Trade Journals: This category doesn’t feature research articles, but it features news and reports of a particular field or discipline.

-Scholarly Articles: It includes those journals and articles that are published only after peer review.
+Scholarly Articles: These includes those journals and articles that are published only after peer review.
 In other words, the publication of the writeups takes place only after a team of scholars reviews them by cross-checking the facts and the quality of the research work.

 - Academic Books